hsgweon/honeypi/README.md

 ### HONEYPI

 Install mamba if you don't already have it.
+You ought to follow the instruction at https://github.com/conda-forge/miniforge#mambaforge or if you have CONDA then:
 ```
 conda install -c conda-forge mamba -y
 ```